jiataoxiang/shareex/phase2/README.md

 when you click Notification, you will be able to see notifications that sent by either admin or other users.
 You can search your notification, delete notification, and see detail, which direct you to other profile or single post (source of your notification)

 #### Other profile: `./otherprofile/:id`

 You can go to other profile by clicking icons whenever other users' avatar appear.

-Information: Display name, motto, email, number of post, number of follower, number of following, you can follow a user by clicking follow button and then the button will be changed to unfollow button.
+**Information**: Display name, motto, email, number of post, number of follower, number of following, you can follow a user by clicking follow button and then the button will be changed to unfollow button.
 Under follow button, there is a report button, you can report a user by click report button, but you have to send reasonable message, when you report a user, a notification will be sent to all admin.

-options:
+**options**:

 when you click message board, you will be able to see all messages(comments) that other users describe this user, and you can also send message in other profile

 when you click post, you will be able to see all posts that owned by this user.

 ## Special features